fvsch/kirby-staticbuilder/readme.md

 <img src="doc/html-ui.png" width="700" alt="">

-To get the right result for your site and needs, you may need to:
+Note: to get the right result for your site and needs, you may need to tweak some options.

-1.  [tweak some options](doc/options.md) if the defaults don’t work for you;
-2.  and [follow best practices](doc/static.md) for static sites.

 Installation and usage